Treetops School: History

 In April 1998 Thurrock was granted unitary authority status and in September of that year the government requested that the boroughs' three special schools (Woodacre, Knightsmead and Treetops) declare a SEN specialist that they would like to pursue.
 Treetops chose a specialism in autism, ADHD, communication disorders and speech and language impairment.
 The other schools chose a specialism in learning difficulties.
 This resulted in a decrease in popularity for Knightsmead and Woodacre and an increase for Treetops.
 Knightsmead and Woodacre would eventually amalgamate into the new Beacon Hill School.
 After seeing the advanced SEN provision in America during a cultural exchange trip, Headteacher Smith applied for a new purpose built school to be built.
 In the meantime the school would experience development over two campuses in Grays and South Ockendon.
 It was decided that the new purpose-built school would be built on the site of the old Torells School on Buxton Road.
 The site would be demolished and the Treetops School site would begin construction over it, being completed by February 2008.

 The Treetops School has been an academy since 1 April 2017 and has recently begun construction of a new free school on its site in an effort to combat a rapidly growing local population.
 The free school is planned to increase the school's capacity from 224 to 450.
 It was opened on 1 September 2021 and is headed by Anthony Hattam.
 Headteacher Paul Smith retired in 2019 and was succeeded by Jon Brewer in August of that year, becoming executive head of both Treetops and the free school as the new CEO of the Treetops Learning Community.

-Friends of Treetops Schools (FOTS)

-Friends of Treetops School (FOTS) is the external support group for the school.
-The group is made of parents, staff and volunteers.
-FOTS raises money for extracurricular activities in order to further help the pupils.
-Specifically, it has raised money for the Sensory Garden (Phase 1), iPads for the Speech & Language and Art Departments, T-shirts for Dance Club, the annual Year 11 Leavers Prom and various educational trips.